translationalneuromodeling/tapas/huge/README.txt

       logDetClustersSigma: log-determinant of S_k
       dcmMean:             posterior mean of DCM parameters (mu_n in Eq.(19) of REF [1])
-      dcmSigma:            posterior covariance of heamodynamic
+      dcmSigma:            posterior covariance of hemodynamic
                            parameters (Sigma_n in Eq.(19) of REF [1])
       logDetPostDcmSigma:  log-determinant of Sigma_n
       noiseInvScale:       posterior inverse scale of observation noise